aanunez/POL-Scripts/README.md

 * The Day The World Broke - Disc is not found by wine, I assume this is due to some DRM.
 [Not POL Approved]

-**Not Working**

-* Titanic: Adventure Out of Time - Not currently working.
-Install fails to copy a few files, game fails at launch with error.
+* Titanic: Adventure Out of Time - Script has issues copying files from the discs, but if done manually then the game will start.
+Currently the game is just a black screen.
 WineHQ reports this as working 7 years ago.
 [Not POL Approved]

+**Not Working**

 **In The Works**